DeepBrainChain/DBC-Wiki/docs/kr/dbc-democracy/dbc-nft.md

-# How to apply for DBC NFT from DBC Council?
+# How to apply for DBC NFT from DBC Council

 As DeepBrain Chain community self-governance system has launched, and the award of the DeepBrain Chain NFT medal has been handed over to DBC Council.
 This year the council can award up to 2 gold NFT medals, 20 silver NFT medals and 200 bronze NFT medals.